Vision, Values and Ethos

 Schools for the community, schools as a community

-We consider each school to be a working community enriched by staff, parents and students from diverse backgrounds, each one contributing an array of different interests and talents.
+We consider each school to be a working community, led by strong, positive and ethical leaders and enriched by staff, parents and pupils/students from diverse backgrounds, each one contributing an array of different interests and talents.
 In this context we actively promote mutual respect, equality, an understanding of other cultures, empathy with the wider world and a strong and collaborative work ethic.

 Our priorities for each school in our Trust are the education, well-being, happiness and personal development of every pupil/student in our community.
 Equally important is the professional development, support and encouragement of our talented teaching and support staff and our Local Advisory Board members and Trustees.

 Each school which comes into the Trust takes on the goal to be “a school of opportunity, diversity and success for all”.
-This means that students of all abilities and from all backgrounds make the most progress possible, gain the best possible qualifications/results and enjoy the challenges of learning at the highest level on the way.
+This means that learners of all abilities and from all backgrounds make the most progress possible, gain the best possible qualifications/results and enjoy the challenges of learning at the highest level.

 Each school will ensure its pupils/students develop socially and thrive personally as well as academically.
-We want them to become confident and articulate children and young adults, motivated by a strong sense of personal worth and respect for others and ready for the next phase of their education/lives.
-In order to do that we provide a calm, well ordered, secure and caring community.
+We want them to become confident and articulate children and young adults, motivated by a strong sense of personal worth, respect for others and commitment to service to others and hard work.
+In this way, they will be ready to move positively into the next phase of their education/lives.
+In order to do that we provide a calm, well ordered, secure and caring community; one which values as much the effort, participation and contribution to the community during their studies, as the end results.

 We understand that education does not only happen in classrooms and so the curriculum in each school is designed to provide opportunities to extend learning and personal development.
 We therefore nurture strong local partnerships to support this aim (eg: with businesses, agencies, parents).
 In return, we expect students to participate positively in the life and wider work of the school and the community.
 In this way, they develop the skills they need to become highly effective and positive citizens, employees and employers in an ever changing and complex world.